Learn How To Better Understand Others!

-Are the things I plan to say to others today: kind, true, and necessary?
+Are the things I plan to say to others today: kind, accurate, and necessary?
 Remember that we must always try to think before we say or do things.

 Consider if it matters if you’re right.
 Sometimes we respond to the plan of defending the side we stand on.
 If you find yourself arguing for the sake of being right, ask yourself, “Does it matter that much if I am right?“

 Avoid heated discussions.
-When we’re emotionally charged, we don’t think clearly and argue out of the impulse to be right, to defend ourselves, and save our egos.
-If a discussion is necessary, wait until you and everyone else has cooled off before diving into further discussion.
+When emotionally charged, we don’t think clearly and argue out of the impulse to be correct, defend ourselves, and save our egos.
+If a discussion is necessary, wait until you and everyone else have cooled off before diving into any further conversation.

 Remember what is critical.
 List the things in your life that are the most important to you.
 Then ask yourself, “Will a reaction to this person contribute to the things that matter the most to me?”